Protecting Our Environment

 - Investing in Clean Energy Breakthroughs: We need to encourage development of cutting edge clean energy research and development.
 That’s why, as member of the Science and Technology Committee, I’m supporting a bill to reauthorize a law called the America COMPETES Act.
 This law makes possible groundbreaking clean energy research and development that can’t be supported by the private sector alone.

-- Supporting the Office of Energy Efficiency and Renewable Energy: This office focuses on renewable electricity generation, sustainable transportation, and energy-saving construction and manufacturing.
-That’s why I am urging the Appropriations Committee, which dictates how our tax dollars are spent, to invest in this crucial office and continue its important programs.
+- Supporting the Office of Energy Efficiency and Renewable Energy: This office supports researchers who are developing clean and renewable energy sources.
+It also works to ensure that our economy and infrastructure uses energy more efficiently.
+I'm urging the Appropriations Committee, which dictates how our tax dollars are spent, to invest in this crucial office to continue its important programs.

-CleanWorld, located in our district, is a leader in clean and renewable energy.
+CleanWorld and Atlas Industries, located in our district, is a leader in clean and renewable energy.
 Their BioDigesters convert organic waste to renewable natural gas, electricity, and soil for California farms.
 They’re the only fuel producer in California that has a net negative carbon footprint – protecting our planet from climate change.
-They are a great example of the type of clean energy jobs we need in our economy.
+They're a great example of the type of clean energy jobs we need in our economy.

 As a doctor, one of my guiding principles is to protect the health of our families.
 In America, no one should ever have to worry if their water is safe to drink or if the air is safe to breathe, regardless of their background.